What Happens When Tech Enters Construction?

 To realize his idea, he's decided to change construction: the Boring Company’s primary mission is to reduce the time and cost involved with building tunnels.
 And, he’s going to be hiring the best and brightest away from the construction industry to get it done.

 The most interesting aspect of The Boring Company's disruption is the inspiration behind the company wasn't related to construction.
 It was created wholly to enable another idea.
 To rephrase, Elon Musk wanted to build something, but was so unimpressed with the current state of tunnel construction, that he decided it would be easier to create his own construction company than work with a current contractor.

 Already, The Boring Company has completed tunnels domestically and is involved in talks concerning international projects.

 While The Boring Company doesn't precisely follow the traditional pattern of industry disruption, it does illustrate the consequences of construction's declining productivity and stagnant innovation.
 If construction can't meet the needs of the most forward-thinking companies, they will find another way.

 With several companies already moving to overturn the industry standard, if current players aren’t feeling the heat, they should be.
 The next few years are going to be trial-by-fire; if you don't adapt, you will get pushed out.

-We’ll be looking at sharing vs. collaboration to understand how construction does the former without engaging in the latter, and why that creates problems.
+We look at sharing vs. collaboration to understand how construction does the former without engaging in the latter, and why that creates problems.

-Then, we’ll dive into the nuts and bolts of how construction can begin to shift its image to attract talent that will drive the kind of innovation we see at Katerra and The Boring Company.
+Then, we dive into the nuts and bolts of how construction can begin to shift its image to attract talent that will drive the kind of innovation we see at Katerra and The Boring Company.